How to Plan Your Audits Using SAS 145 Risk Assessment

 Risk Assessment Book on Amazon

 Do you need an easy to understand risk assessment book?
-Click my book below to see it on Amazon.
+See my book on Amazon.ย

 The PP&E example above; no relevant assertion -> no RMM (risk zero) -> the balance not significant.
 And a stand-back does not change this.